 The safe answer would be as much as possible.
 However, a more practical amount would be 3-6 months of living expenses in savings.
 The savings account should also be easily accessible in case of an emergency, such as job loss, a car wreck, or medical needs.

 Saving money is important, yes, but it’s not enough to help you achieve long-term financial stability.
 As the years go by, inflation will make consumer goods more and more expensive.
 Grow your money by investing.
 The topic of investing sounds daunting for beginners, but it isn’t as complicates as it seems.
-Just spend some time researching and gaining at least the basic principles.
+Just spend some time researching and gaining at least the basic principles of investing.

 Take the time to know your personal risk tolerance, the risk and return principle, and how to diversify and reinvest your instruments.
 Investment products like time deposits and bonds are considered safer, so you can look into them if you are a beginner.
 But bear in mind that the return rates of these instruments are lower than riskier products.